brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-If `r` represents a member of a class or namespace, `parent_of(r)` is a reflection designating its immediately enclosing class or (possibly inline or anonymous) namespace.
+`parent_of(r)` is a reflection designating its immediately enclosing class, function, or (possibly inline or anonymous) namespace.

 If `r` represents an alias, `dealias(r)` represents the underlying entity.
 Otherwise, `dealias(r)` produces `r`.